Breathe deep, get stoked and enjoy the scenery on a getaway with those you love most

 South

-At Pacific Dunes Riding Ranch in Pismo Beach, take a tour of the Oceano Dunes on horseback—a completely different perspective on this golden beachside dune complex.
+With Central Coast Trailrides, take a tour of Pismo Beach on horseback—a completely different perspective of this golden beachside.
 Afterward, wander through the Dunes Visitor Center, where hands-on exhibits feature native plant and animal species, the life and times of the indigenous Chumash people, and more.